oapicf/pinterest-sdk/clients/typescript-fetch/generated/docs/MediaApi.md

   const body = {
     // string | Cursor used to fetch the next page of items (optional)
     bookmark: bookmark_example,
-    // number | Maximum number of items to include in a single page of the response.
-See documentation on <a href=\'/docs/reference/pagination/\'>Pagination</a> for more information. (optional)
+    // number | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. (optional)
     pageSize: 56,
   } satisfies MediaListRequest;